In Your Area

 His blood flow blocked, Krumenacker's unfiltered blood, carrying toxins, flowed to his brain, causing the mental confusion.

-In May, Krumenacker underwent a liver transplant.
-On Sunday, the man who not too long ago was often disoriented and too weak to lift his 1-year-old baby girl will run the America's Finest City Half Marathon.
+In May of that year, Krumenacker underwent a liver transplant.
+The man who not too long ago was often disoriented and too weak to lift his 1-year-old baby girl was able to run the America's Finest City Half Marathon.

 "Don't get me wrong," said Krumenacker, who will probably average 10-minute miles.
 "I'm not going to break any records.
 I just want to finish.
 The idea of simply getting the first few steps of my life back is so important to me."